mplatzer/mostly-openapi/README.md

-# mostly-openapi
+# OpenAPI spec for the MOSTLY AI API

-OpenAPI specification for the MOSTLY AI API
+This repository contains an [OpenAPI](https://www.openapis.org/) specification for the MOSTLY AI API.